sdasgup3/programming/C++/README.md

   const POD p4; //uninitialized  - error - as we cannot change it later on!
   ```
   - Every method of an object receives an implicit this pointer to the object;
-  const methods effectively receive a ```const T* this``` pointer.
+  const methods effectively receive a ```const T* const this``` pointer.
+The secondconst qualifieris due to the property of this.

   - Const functions can always be called
   - Non-const functions can only be called by non-const objects
   - When const functions return references or pointers to members of the class, they must also be const.
-  - A pointer to a non- const object cannot  be initialized with a pointer to an object that is const.
   - Pointing at y with a const int* does not make y const, it just means that you can't change y using that pointer.
   ```
   int y;